metrodango/pip3line/Build-process.md

 * The command line tool
 * The default transformations plugin

-Other modules can be activated individually.

-> -DWITH_QT5=ON

-Configure and compile the binary for QT5 (default = ON) If you want to compile against Qt4 set this option to OFF

 ## Linux build & Install

 The Linux build and installation process is pretty much painless